News

 Notice of shutdown of Good Beer Guide App

 Following the launch of the CAMRA website, which includes free access for members to Good Beer Guide information, the GBG app will be closed for all users.
 Members will have free access via the website and non-members will be able to subscribe for 99p per month.
-During the week commencing 18 August, no new customers will be able to purchase the app and when existing users’ renewals come up they will not be able to renew.
+Since mid-August 2025, no new customers are able to purchase the app and when existing users’ renewals come up they will not be able to renew.
 The GBG app will remain functional for the next 12 months so any access will remain for existing users during the full term of their subscription.